 What is there left to debate?
 It seems that the community as a whole agree on more than we realize.
 After reading all the various comments and listening to all the arguments for and against the proposed turf field project, several indisputable conclusions can be drawn.
 Everyone agrees the fields are in desperate need of restoration.
 Most believe that the fields present an unsafe condition for our students to compete on.
 Everyone agrees that our children’s health and well-being is extremely important to our community.
 So we needed a solution to our most pressing problem in our schools today.
 Thus our current bond proposal was developed.

 The school board along with various coaches, teachers, parents and community members, were given the task of developing the most cost efficient, fiscally responsible way to reconstruct our fields and make them usable and safe.
 Initial concerns revolved around the potential for light pollution issues and drainage issues.
 In response the project was scaled down and presented to the community.
 Although the drainage concerns continued to be debated, not one person concluded that the drainage would not improve under the current proposal.
 Clearly an approval of the plan would result in a drainage issue being addressed for fields which currently have little or no drainage.
 It would therefore seem logical that those who had drainage concerns should now support the proposal as it could only serve to benefit them.
+If you routinely have professionals conduct London Drain Survey and maintain your drainage system, you are at less risk of paying for bigger problems down the line.

 The most recent concerns expressed have been an allocation-of-funds argument.
 The argument is that the money could be better spent on other needs, specifically — academics.
 Once again this is an area where all residents agree.
 Academics are vitally important.
 In fact, at virtually every school board meeting that I have attended, academics and academic excellence have been the primary focus.
 There are entire groups of very active parents and community members in attendance at these meetings who are very involved in expressing concern to our school board regarding academics.
 Moreover, in a recent presentation, our high school principal outlined how well our students have done.
 He detailed the various accomplishments of our students.
 We, as a community, should be extremely proud of our students and their accomplishments.
 In fact, I would surmise that there are very few residents who did not research the school’s reputation prior to moving to this community.
 I am also confident that most of our residents with children considered our outstanding academic programs as a major factor in moving to or remaining in Irvington.
 To argue that Irvington schools do not put academics as their first priority is simply not true.
 Therefore, as drainage and academics should not be prohibitive concerns, and we, as a community, unanimously believe the fields are in need of repair, then why shouldn’t the bond pass with ease?